-UNITS 1-6
+UNITS 1-6 Lecture or Studio: Varies

 Pre-requisites: Permission of the department chair Individual investigation in an area of special interest chosen by the student with the approval of the chair.
 Periodic meetings with the assigned faculty member are required.
 Hours by arrangement.